You'll need a technical mind, an eye for detail and commercial awareness to work as an automotive engineer

 - production and manufacturing engineering.

 It isn't essential for you to have a pre-entry postgraduate qualification but it can be useful, particularly if it provides specific training or knowledge for specialist roles.
-To find out about available qualifications, search for postgraduate courses in automotive engineering.
+To see what's on offer, search for postgraduate courses in automotive engineering.

-It's useful if your first degree or Masters is accredited by a relevant professional body, such as the Institution of Mechanical Engineers (IMechE) as it can help you to achieve the status of chartered engineer at a later date.
+It's useful if your first degree or Masters is accredited by a relevant professional body, such as the Institution of Mechanical Engineers (IMechE) as this will help you to achieve the status of incorporated or chartered engineer at a later date.
 Details of accredited courses are available at Engineering Council - Accredited Course Search.

 If you have an engineering foundation degree or HND only, you may be able to start in a technician post.
 You'll then need further qualifications to progress to engineer level but some employers will support further study.